cruftyoldsysadmin/cruftyoldsysadmin/resume.md

 * Refactored a monolithic single-repo Terraform repo with a modularized, multi-repo approach with Terragrunt
 * Migrated a mature Mesosphere / DCOS infrastructure to Amazon Elastic Kubernetes Service (EKS) reducing cluster opex cost by 30%
-* Acted as team lead and primary point of contact for our offshored teams in Belarus and Ukraine including on-site recruiting and mentoring
+* Mentored our offshored engineers in Ukraine and Belarus

 **Sr Infrastructure Engineer - [HotSchedules](https://hotschedules.com/) Remote - _03/2016 to 08/2018_**

-Member of an internationally distributed ops team supporting global development efforts on building a new PaaS offering to replace a suite of monolithic services for the hospitality industry.
+Member of an internationally distributed ops team supporting a roll-out of a new platform offering to replace a suite of monolithic services for the hospitality industry.

 * Supported 120+ engineers across 7 timezones
 * Automated AWS infrastructure with Puppet, Salt, Cloudformation